Cora Pearl: Life as a courtesan

 Again on her own in a major metropolis, Pearl began working and selling sex under her new pseudonym, making a connection with a procurer known as Monsieur Roubisse, who set Pearl up in more suitable quarters, taught her the business rudiments of her new trade, and tutored her in refining and broadening her repertoire of professional skills.
 She worked for him for six years.

-Her first lover of distinction was the twenty five year old Victor Masséna, third Duke du Rivoli, and later fifth Prince of Essling.
-Masséna set Pearl up in opulence, gifting her money, jewels, servants, and a private chef.
+Her first lover of distinction was :fr:Victor Masséna, age 25, fifth Duke du Rivoli, and later fifth Prince of Essling.
+Masséna set Pearl up in opulence, giving her money, jewels, servants, and a private chef.
 He provided her with funds for gambling when she visited the casinos and racecourse in the fashionable resort of Baden, Germany, and bought her the first horse Pearl ever owned.
 During this time, Pearl became an accomplished horsewoman; it was said "she rode like an Amazon" and "was kinder to her horses than her lovers".
 Her liaison with Masséna lasted five years.
-While cultivating Masséna, she was simultaneously sharing her favours with Prince Achille Murat, a man eleven years younger than Masséna.
+While cultivating Masséna, she simultaneously was sharing her favours with Prince Achille Murat.

-By 1860, Pearl was one of the most celebrated courtesans in Paris.
+By 1860, Pearl was one of the more celebrated courtesans in Paris.
 She was the mistress of notable aristocrats, the Prince of Orange, heir to the throne of the Netherlands, Ludovic, Duc de Grammont-Caderousse, and more significantly Charles Duc de Morny, who was the half-brother of the Emperor Napoleon III.
 The Emperor's brother generously contributed to the life Pearl demanded.

 In 1864, Pearl rented a chateau in the region of the Loiret.
 Known as the Château de Beauséjour ("beautiful sojourn"), the château was a luxurious and expensively decorated residence with stained glass windows and immaculately maintained interiors and grounds.
 Her boudoir had a custom-made bronze bath monogrammed with her initials intertwined in gold.
-The château was conceived for gala entertainments, and there were rarely fewer than fifteen guests at the dinner table, with the chef instructed to spare no cost on the expenditure for food.
+The château was conceived for gala entertainments, and there were rarely fewer than 15 guests at the dinner table, with the chef instructed to spare no cost on the expenditure for food.
 Pearl was known for devising entertainments of an unexpected and outrageous theatricality, of which she invariably was the star attraction.
 On one such evening, she dared the group assembled around the dinner table "to cut into the next dish" about to be served.
 The meal's next course was Cora Pearl herself, presented lying naked on a huge silver platter, garnished with parsley, and carried in by four large men.